 We’re trying out some variations on our signup page to make it as effective as possible in terms of getting people to actually sign up to use Analytics SEO.
 We’re using Google Website Optimizer to help us with this, and it’s been pretty easy to get going.

-One of the great things about using Drupal is the wealth of third-party contributions, including this great one to simplify the inclusion of the required Google Website Optimizer code snippets.
+One of the great things about using Drupal is the wealth of third-party contributions, to simplify the inclusion of the required Google Website Optimizer code snippets.
 Once the module is installed and the required tracking code snippets pasted in, it’s just a case of wrapping the sections of the form we want to vary with Google’s script labels, and we’re good to go!

 As always, there are always a few complications, even when Hofstadter’s Law is taken into account.